Struktal/Struktal/README.md

 ### Local setup
 - Clone the newly created repository onto your local machine.
+- Configure the `📄 composer.json` file according to your needs: Change the project's name, description and license, and add required dependencies.
 - Configure `📄 project/config/app-config.php` according to your needs, except for secrets such as database credentials.
 These are treated in separate configuration files.
 - Configure `📄 secrets/config.secret.json.example` with the same values as in the previous step, except for actual secrets such as database credentials.
 - Copy `📄 secrets/config.secret.json.example` to `📄 secrets/config.secret.json` and configure it according to your needs.
 This file is ignored by the `.gitignore` file and therefore not included in the repository.
 Also store secrets such as database credentials in this file.
 It's recommended to remove all fields that are already defined in `📄 project/config/app-config.php` from this file.